 1. Your new digital cookbook

 The kitchen can be a messy place at times so you may be wary of using your expensive new tablet to browse recipes with mucky fingers, flour and hot water flying about.
 But that old slate is now fair game and it’s time to get down and dirty.
 Sorry Jamie, back on the bookshelf you go!

 2. Digital photo frame

 Seeing as you won’t be using your old tablet for everyday activities, why not turn it into a photo frame?
-LiveFrame for iPad and Dayframe for Android tablets (above) are great, free options for creating your looping slideshow.
+LiveFrame for iOS and Dayframe for Android tablets (above) are great, free options for creating your looping slideshow.